Marvbudd/shoebox/docs/features/slideshow.md

 - **Ctrl+Shift+R**: Toggle Random/Sequential
   - **Sequential**: Follows your current sort order (Date, Person, etc.)
-  - **Random**: Picks photos randomly, avoiding recently shown items
+  - **Random**: Picks photos randomly, avoiding repeats until all visible photos are shown

 ::: info Random Mode
-Random mode tracks visited photos to avoid repetition until all have been shown.
-Once the collection is exhausted, it resets and starts over with a fresh shuffle.
+Random mode tracks visited photos to avoid repetition until all visible photos have been shown.
+Once exhausted, it resets and starts a fresh shuffle.

+When navigating manually in random mode, Shoebox preserves slideshow history so **↑/↓** can move backward/forward through what was actually shown.
 :::

 ## Photo Frame Mode